mopidy/mopidy/docs/extensiondev.rst

 class named ``Extension`` which inherits from Mopidy's extension base class, :class:`mopidy.ext.Extension`.
 This is the class referred to in the ``entry_points`` part of ``setup.py``.
-Any imports of other files in your extension should be kept inside methods.
+Any imports of other files in your extension, outside of Mopidy and it's core requirements, should be kept inside methods.
 This ensures that this file can be imported without raising :exc:`ImportError` exceptions for missing dependencies, etc.

 The default configuration for the extension is defined by the ``get_default_config()`` method in the ``Extension`` class which returns a